7 Advantages of Playing Poker in a Casino

 #3.
 More Control

-It is possible to judge how much of your gambling budget remains at a glance, and you have the feeling of a physical poker chip in your hand.
+You can easily see how much of your gambling budget remains, and the physical feel of poker chips enhances the experience.
 Playing online turns this concept into abstract thought.
 It is far too easy to merely load more credits from your online banking or credit card without giving it a second thought.

 #4.
 More Time